Man injured in fire on 52nd floor of former Hancock building

 Since the building is a high-rise, protocol required firefighters to check all floors and all stairwells.

-"You are fighting a fire up in the air, it's very serious, it's very difficult for us to do, equipment, manpower, tools, all of that up there we are fighting the smoke conditions we're walking up a lot of stairs with all of our equipment," said
+"You are fighting a fire up in the air, it's very serious, it's very difficult for us to do, equipment, manpower, tools, all of that up there we are fighting the smoke conditions we're walking up a lot of stairs with all of our equipment," an official said.

+According to representatives of the Northern Illinois Fire Sprinkler Advisory Board, there are no fire sprinklers in the building's residential units between the 44th and 92nd floors.